 Coyote (Canis latrans): Coyotes have returned to the Southeast in large numbers and can be found in the park.
 Reddish-gray with a buff underside, coyotes resemble medium-sized dogs, but their yellow eyes, alert ears and bushy, black-tipped tails give are markers.
 They run in packs or as loners, roam either day or night and eat nearly anything – freshly killed rabbits, squirrels, birds and other meat, carrion, insects, fruits and vegetables.
 Coyotes have a varied vocal repertoire filled with barks and wails.
 If you’re in the backcountry at night their calls, which seem to come from all sides at once, can be chilling.
 They are more often heard than seen.
 You may occasionally spot them in open fields at Cades Cove or Cataloochee or on backcountry trails.
 On rare occasions (but not in the Smokies) coyotes have been known to attack humans.

 Elk (Cervus canadensis): The last native elk in the Southern mountains was believed to have died more than 200 years ago.
 In 2001, in an experimental reintroduction program, the park imported more than 50 elk, and a number have since had calves.
-Today, there are some 140 to 150 elk in the park.
+Today, there are some 150 elk in the park.
 At least 14 elk calves were born in the park in 2012.
 Males reach 700 pounds and at the shoulders stand as tall as a large SUV.
 Mature males have antlers up to 5 feet wide, which they use when competing with other males during rutting season.
 Their bugling mating call is common in autumn.
 The best place to see elk is in the open fields of the Cataloochee valley.
 It is illegal to get closer than 150 feet to elk.
 Mating males or females protecting calves have been known to charge humans.

 Gray Fox (Urocyon cinereoargenteus): Foxes are primarily nocturnal but sometimes can be seen foraging along roadsides or in fields, especially in Cades Cove, during the day.
 This small fox has grayish-brown fur, sports a white belly and facial markings and has a black stripe on its back and tail.
 It can climb trees and feeds on small mammals, insects, birds, eggs, nuts and berries.
 The red fox (Vulpes fulva) also is present in the park.